We are passionate about Putnam County’s mental health and quality of life.

 Taking a mental health screening is one of the quickest and easiest ways to determine whether you are experiencing symptoms of a mental health condition.
 Mental health conditions, such as depression or anxiety, are real, common and treatable.
 And recovery is possible.
 Continue reading “Take a Screening”

 MHAoPC publishes newsletters to highlight our achievements and new commitments.
 Inside of our newsletter, you will find an exciting updates on our programs, volunteer profiles and event coverage, service opportunities and engagement, and a peek ahead of what’s to come at MHAoPC.
 Checkout our newsletters below!

 From letters to the editors, timely subjects, or announcements of our events, check out our public announcements below.

 Targeting mainly teens and young adults, we promote the Crisis Text Line as a resource for tough times.
-The National Suicide Hotline is a phone option for those in crisis.
+The Suicide and Crisis Lifeline is a nationally accessible option for those in crisis.
 Both are 24/7, and offer free confidential support.
 Continue reading “Crisis Resources”